ethersphere/storage-incentives/docs/ADMISSION_COMPARISON.md

 **A (proximity):** If 128 sybils are closer than honest, honest is excluded regardless of stake.

-**B (stake-weighted):** Honest high stake yields high priority; may evict low-weight sybils even if they are slightly closer.
+**B (stake-weighted):** Higher honest stake improves the distribution of its priority, but does not guarantee selection.
+It may evict a low-weight sybil regardless of relative proximity.

-### Scenario 2: Coalition with 128 min-stake wallets, overlays pre-ground for expected anchor
+### Scenario 2: Coalition with 128 selected min-stake wallets

 - All 128 pass eligibility and sit in top-K by distance

 **A:** Coalition holds all slots for the round.

-**B:** Only holds all slots if their snapshotted weights and entropy tickets beat every other eligible commit.
-A single higher-stake honest commit can displace the weakest coalition member.
+**B:** The coalition holds all slots only if its realized priorities occupy the top K. A higher-stake honest commit is more likely, but not guaranteed, to displace the weakest coalition member.

-### Scenario 3: Anchor shifts after sybil stake maturation
+### Scenario 3: Unpredictable round inputs become known after sybil stake maturation

-- Sybils staked 2 rounds ago targeting a forecast anchor; actual `currentRoundAnchor()` differs
+- Assume the live admission anchor and weighted-priority seed were not predictable when the sybil overlays began maturing

-**A:** Bank hit rate drops; honest nodes with stable real overlays may gain relative advantage.
+**A:** The attacker cannot retune overlays, but can select the closest overlays from its matured bank after the anchor is known.

-**B:** Same anchor uncertainty applies to ticket evaluation; weight ranking unchanged by anchor shift except through eligibility filter.
+**B:** The attacker cannot retune overlays, but can select favorable tickets from its matured bank after the fixed priority seed is known.
+The anchor controls eligibility; the priority seed controls ticket rank.
+If one value is used for both, a change affects both.

 ---